markandey/codefoo/README.md

 # Sublime Text 2: codefoo plugin

-If you are looking for code snippet from web , do not leave the browser simply 1)type the query, 2)select and 3)press `ctrl+alt+r` try these
+This plugin helps you in retrieving code snippet from web If you are looking for code snippet from web, do not leave the browser simply
+     1. type the query
+     2. select
+     3. press `ctrl+alt+r`

+try with these query

  * email validation regex
  * url validation in javascript